ComSSA/www.comssa.org.au/minutes/2014-05-13/index.md

   * CITS are known to be previously unhelpful in this area
   * Gregg said it might be possible to house it in an office
   * Jasmine will ask Amanda for possible options
-  * Kieran and Daniel will talk to Ian from BTech within the week
+  * Kieran and Daniel will talk to Iain from BTech within the week

 ## Club merch